-- IssueLab: Through IssueLab, the Foundation Center of New York is working to more effectively gather, index, and share the collective intelligence of the social sector.
+- IssueLab: Through IssueLab, the Foundation Center by Candid's of New York is working to more effectively gather, index, and share the collective intelligence of the social sector.
 IssueLab provides free access to thousands of case studies, evaluations, white papers, and issue briefs addressing some of the world's most pressing social problems.

 - The Foundation Center's Guide to Proposal Writing, 5th Edition: The new audio version of this popular title is available free of charge.

 - Grantspace.org: GrantSpace is the Foundation Center by Candid's learning community for the social sector.
 Access a wide of variety of resources to gain the knowledge and skills needed to find funding, manage your nonprofit, and improve your community.